-Join us for our Arts at One concert series, which offers free concerts on Thursdays at One throughout the Fall and Winter semesters.
+The Arts at One Concert Series offers free concerts on Thursdays at One throughout the Fall and Winter semesters.
 This series features professional musicians, and outstanding Douglas College music students.

 Please join us for our four live-streamed performances in our Fall 2020 Arts at One concert series!
 To join the live stream, please click on the concert title.
 Live streaming of the concert will commence at 1pm on the dates listed.